sase007/pyrates/README.md

   - base_currency (str) - select base currency for conversion; EUR by default
   - currencies (str or list) - currency/list of currencies to get rates for; all by default
   - single_date (str) - date for which the rates should be provided (`YYYY-MM-DD` format expected; current date by default
-  - date_interval (list) - interval for which the rates should be provided (list of two values in the same format as for single date expected); empty by default and has priority if used together with `single_date` parameter
+  - [WIP - not implemented yet] date_interval (list) - interval for which the rates should be provided (list of two values in the same format as for single date expected); empty by default and has priority if used together with `single_date` parameter
   - print_debug (boolean) - prints debug description for easier debugging - this description contains API request url, api status code and more; False by default
   - return_dict (boolean) - determines if dictionary or json should be returned.
 If `True` dictionary, if `False` json is returned; `True` by default